-Purchased intangible assets are valued at acquisition cost less scheduled straight-line amortization in accordance with the expected commercial useful life of between two and five years.
+Purchased intangible assets are valued at acquisition cost less scheduled straight-line amortization in accordance with the expected useful life of two to ten years.

-Property, plant and equipment are valued at acquisition or manufacturing cost less scheduled straightline depreciation in accordance with the expected commercial useful life of between three and thirty-three years.
+Property, plant and equipment are valued at acquisition or manufacturing cost less scheduled straightline depreciation in accordance with the expected useful life of between three and thirty-three years.
 Grants received are deducted from the acquisition or production costs.

-A fixed value of EUR 1,157,000 was established for camera stocks that are intended for permanent use in the company.
+A fixed value of EUR 1,157,000 was established for camera stocks for MOBOTIX AG and USD 179,000 for MOBOTIX CORP that are intended for permanent use in the company.

-The manufacturing costs of internally generated property, plants and equipment include the direct cost of materials and production as well as an appropriate proportion of the necessary materials and production overheads incurred, including production-related depreciation and production-related depreciation of non-current assets.
+The manufacturing cost of internally generated property, plants and equipment includes the direct cost of materials and production as well as an appropriate proportion of the necessary materials and production overheads incurred, including production-related depreciation.
+Administrative costs are not capitalized.